nbogie/cyf-react-challenges/challenge-dice-roller/README.md

 # Beyond - ideas for more work

 - Easy: display an image in each DieRoller, showing the type of dice in use.
 [Example](https://www.wizards.com/dnd/dice/dice.htm)

+- Intermediate: use a chart library to make a chart of the distribution of results of 1000 simulated rolls.

 - Advanced: Add a reset button in the parent.